Conservation Easement Donations

 From the forested mountains of Garrett County to the shores of the Chesapeake Bay, Maryland has natural areas and scenic beauty rivaled by few states in the nation.
 You can play an important role in protecting Maryland's lands by agreeing to protect your land with a conservation easement.

 Your land matters to you and future generations.
-By protecting your land, you leave a natural legacy; you improve quality of life; conserve scenic views and wildlife habitat; ensure the future viability of farming and forestry; and preserve the rural character and natural beauty of communities all across Maryland.
+By protecting your land: you leave a natural legacy; you improve quality of life; conserve scenic views and wildlife habitat; ensure the future viability of farming and forestry; and preserve the rural character and natural beauty of communities all across Maryland.
 You can accomplish all of this without giving up ownership of the land you love.

 To get started, spend some time thinking about your long-term plans for your property.
 Consider what your goals are for protecting your property.

 Maryland Environmental Trust accepts offers of conservation easements on a case-by case basis.
 Significant rural properties that contain agricultural, historic, natural, scenic, scientific, open space, or recreational values may be considered.
-Exceptional urban properties of all sizes, especially those that would provide public access, may be considered through our recently revised program policy.
-To find out if a Maryland Environemntal Trust conservation easement matches your goals and if your property is eligible for our program contact the Conservation Easement Planner for your county.
-W often work with land trust partners in the easement process.
-All of our services are free.
+Exceptional urban properties of all sizes, especially those that would provide public access, may be considered as well.
+Please consult our program policy for further details.

 These are the typical steps involved in the Conservation Easement process.